-Building articulations and varied setbacks are encouraged to front, rear and side (where applicable) elevations/yards as follows:
+Building articulations and varied setbacks are encouraged to front, rear and side (where applicable) elevations/ yards as follows:

 - Distinctive massing of a building.
 Building blocks of a house are arranged in a way that portrays a thoughtful design, not a box.
-There is "movement" on elevations that is artistic in nature - Footprints to be designed beyond the basic rectangle or "L-shaped" garage forward house design - Interesting roof lines.
-A series of hips, gables, projections (e.g. dormers), and roof form changes that create variation in planes in accordance with recognized architectural style - The use of different roof pitches and materials for different designs and styles - Varied roof form direction - Window shapes and placement that break up large blank walls - Variety in exterior finishes, colors and details - Incorporation of porches, trellises, and outdoor living areas - Building offsets in plan & in vertical form - Combinations of one- & two-story building profiles - Special attention to corner lots, providing yard & building breaks, offsets, one-story massing etc. - Within a given street scene, no two elevations of the same style or plan type, side-by-side are permitted
+There is "movement" on elevations that is artistic in nature - Interesting roof lines.
+A series of hips, gables, projections (e.g. dormers), and roof form changes that create variation in planes in accordance with recognized architectural style - The use of different roof pitches and materials for different designs and styles - Varied roof form direction - Window shapes and placement that break up large blank walls - Variety in exterior finishes, colors and details - Incorporation of porches, trellises, and outdoor living areas - Building offsets in plan & in vertical form - Combinations of one- & two-story building profiles - · Special attention to corner lots, providing yard & building breaks, offsets, one-story massing etc. - Within a given street scene, no two elevations of the same style or plan type, side-by-side are permitted